Colorado State vs. New Mexico: Sportsbook promo codes, odds, spread, over/under - January 2

 - A total of six out of the Rams' 12 games this season have hit the over.

-- New Mexico has put together a 9-3-0 record against the spread this season.
+- New Mexico has covered nine times in 12 matchups with a spread this season.

 - A total of five Lobos games this season have hit the over.